zaritskylab/DISCOVER/README.md

 * To upload previous saved DISCOVER model switch on upload_saved_model=1.
 These models are saved in DISCOVER/GENDER/GENDER_DISCOVER_SAVED_MODELS.
 * Run notebook.
 Allow saving of the model network in the final cell.

-## Licence
+## License:
-This work is released under the MIT licence.
+This work is released under the MIT license.